Resident Evil Outbreak: Revival

 Prior to 2002, Capcom decided to revive development of the game, based on the research gathered from the first attempt.
 Production Studio 1 began its development of the game, as opposed to Mikami's Studio 4.
 In February 2002, a Sony press conference regarding the PlayStation 2 revealed the game—previously unheard-of by the public, it had a working title of Biohazard Online.
 This led to confusion amongst the audience before Capcom released a statement confirming its existence.
 Resident Evil Outbreak was a part of an initiative from Capcom's Production Studio 1 to develop three network focused games on the PlayStation 2.
 The other games were Auto Modellista and Monster Hunter.
 Capcom's goal was to have at least one of the games reach a million sales.
 Both Monster Hunter and Resident Evil Outbreak eventually reached this goal.

 The game made an appearance at Sony's conference on May 21 at E3 2002, with a video showcasing real-time 3D backgrounds (as opposed to pre-rendered); revealing four of the characters and demonstrating the ad-lib system and character communication.
 The "ad-lib system" was chosen over conventional microphone chat because the development team argued that it would ruin the atmosphere.
 Instead, limited chat options were used for conversation between users; a player would walk up to another and deliver a line from a particular conversational category (e.g. "help" and "go" categories).
 No solid release date was given at that time.

 Later that year the game was renamed Biohazard Network.
 By October, eighteen different scenarios were in development, with even more in the concept phase.
 In November, Capcom released various pieces of media, showing eight playable characters and familiar-scenarios such as "Flashback".
 The occupations of the characters were also given.

 In January 2003, further information was provided, mostly regarding interactive NPCs (non-player characters).
 Capcom boasted such actions as enemy NPCs who would attack the player and other ones that would run away when approached.
 Screenshots of "Flashback", "Underbelly", "The Hive" and other scenarios were released.

 By May 2003, the game's title had been changed.
 This time, it had been changed to Biohazard Outbreak (Resident Evil Outbreak outside Japan), and the number of scenarios was reduced to the five scenarios.
 Another five scenarios did not make the initial cut, although they were complete enough to be featured in the E3 2002 trailer, and were developed into the sequel Resident Evil Outbreak File #2.
 In September, doubts were raised as to Outbreak's online game-play in Europe, but Capcom was adamant that it would at least try to find a way to solve the problem in time for release.
+Alyson Court, the voice of Claire Redfield from Resident Evil 2 (1998) and Resident Evil: Code Veronica (2000), directed the game's voice-over and motion-capture portions.